doble196/CRYVESTO/CRYVESTO_app/README.md

 * cryvesto.py  - the main program for the app
 * fourfactor.py - the Famm French Four Factor analysis custom library
 * xactcryptos.py - the library of functions used for getting data, sharpe-ratios, betas etc
+* load_data.py - library of functions to fetch and load data for MC Simulation
 * MC_simulation.py - the library with functions to run the MonteCarlo simulation
 * MCForecastTools.py - MonteCarlo simulation library